-While we saw the ease of trade tensions between the U.S. and some of its trading partners such as the EU and Japan, we continue to face uncertainty from trade relations between the U.S. and China.
+We continue to face uncertainty from relations between the U.S. and China.
 Over the past few years, the U.S. government has imposed additional tariffs on products imported into the U.S. from China.
 This has resulted in reciprocal tariffs on goods imported from the U.S. into China.
 The impacts on our operations to date have not been significant.
 There remains risk that our business could be significantly impacted if additional tariffs or other restrictions are imposed on products.
 Any of these actions or further developments in international trade relations could have a material adverse effect on our business.

-In addition, business and operational disruptions or delays caused by political, social or economic instability and unrest - such as civil, political and economic disturbances in places such as the U.S., Russia, Ukraine, Afghanistan, Syria, Iraq, Iran, Turkey, North Korea, and Hong Kong and the related impact on global stability, terrorist attacks and the potential for other hostilities, public health crises or natural disasters in various parts of the world - could contribute to a climate of economic and political uncertainty that in turn could have a material adverse effect on our business.
+In addition, business and operational disruptions or delays caused by political, social or economic instability and unrest - such as civil, political and economic disturbances in places such as the U.S., Russia, Ukraine, Afghanistan, Syria, Iraq, Iran, Turkey, North Korea, Hong Kong and Sri Lanka and the related impact on global stability, terrorist attacks and the potential for other hostilities, public health crises or natural disasters in various parts of the world - could contribute to a climate of economic and political uncertainty that in turn could have a material adverse effect on our business.
 In February 2022, Russia invaded Ukraine resulting in the U.S., Canada, the European Union and other countries imposing economic sanctions on Russia.
 Additional potential sanctions and penalties have been proposed or threatened.
 Russian military actions and the resulting sanctions could adversely affect the global economy and financial markets.
 Any Russian response could also disrupt commercial and financial transactions.
 We have ceased shipment of all products for the Russian market.
-Our sales for the Russian market were approximately 1% of our net sales in 2021.
-Further, the continuing conflict in Ukraine has spilled over into neighboring countries due to the displacement of a large number of refugees, which could adversely impact the global supply chain and disrupt our operations or negatively impact the demand for our products in our primary end markets.
+Our sales for the Russian market.
+Our sales for the Russian market or periations or regatively impact the global supply chain and disrupt our operations or negatively impact the demand for our products in our primary end markets.
 Any such disruption could have a material adverse effect to our financial results.